Northampton Chronicle & Echo

 The Northampton Chronicle & Echo (known locally as "The Chron") is a local newspaper serving Northampton, England, and the surrounding towns and villages.
-It was published daily from Monday-Saturday until 26 May 2012 at a price of £0.48.
-It then began to publish one edition per week each Thursday for £1.00 (2014: £1.20) (2015: £1.30) (2016: £1.40) (2017: £1.45) (2018: £1.50) (2019: £1.60).
-It had a circulation of 17,483 in the first half of 2010, a year on year decline of 7.8%, and the decline continued into 2012.
-The paper is owned by JPIMedia.
+It was published daily from Monday-Saturday until 26 May 2012 at a price.
+It then began to publish one edition per week each Thursday.
+The paper is owned by National World.

 Origin

 The title was the result of a 1931 merger of two dailies: the Northampton Daily Chronicle and Evening Herald (founded 1880) and the Daily Echo (founded in 1885 and retitled as the Northampton Daily Echo in 1908), which occupied a striking art deco office building overlooking Northampton's famous market square.
 This was demolished in the late 1970s to make way for a shopping development.
 A blue plaque marks the spot where the Daily Echo was published for almost a century.
 The Chronicle & Echo and its associated titles moved to new quarters at Upper Mounts.
 Printing in Northampton ceased at the time of the weekly change in 2012 and is now done at the Johnson Press location in Peterborough.